The Cuisinart Smart Stick Plus CSB-78 is part of the blender

 models like the Smart Stick Plus CSB-78 are rated on multiple criteria, such as those listed below.

 How well the model blended frozen fruit and yogurt for smoothies,

-How well the model pureed chicken bouillon and vegetables for soup.
+How well the model pureed vegetables and water for soup.

 Tests conducted under no-load conditions for consistency.
 Results have been rounded.